Bervin Ellis Purnell

 Purnell unsuccessfully stood for V.A.A.A. council in the 1930s as a handicapper.
 However, in 1935 he was elected as one of the V.A.A.A.'s eleven vice presidents.
 Purnell would continue as a V.A.A.A. vice president until 1938.

 As a prominent Geelong businessman, Purnell served as a Geelong city councillor from 1940 to 1963 and Geelong Mayor from 1949 to 1952.
 In the lead up to the 1952 Olympic Games, Purnell helped secure John Landy's place in the Olympic team through a silent fundraising campaign, as the Australian Olympic Committee had not approved Landy's place in the team through lack of funds.
+The same year, Purnell also supported Russell Mockridge's Olympic cycling bid, by underwriting a fidelity bond for his amateur status.
+Mockridge duly won two gold medals.

 Purnell was recognised for his civic duties with an MBE in the New Years Honors on 1 January 1954.
 In 1957 he built a new factory at North Geelong in addition to recognising the six Geelong Guild Athletic Club Olympians, whilst guiding the Geelong Guild to finding a new permanent home, in Geelong.

 In 1960, the Purnell furniture business (which had included contracts for furniture at Old Parliament House in Canberra) closed, due in part to Purnell's ongoing illness and old age.
 On 29 March 1963 (19 days after his 72nd birthday) Purnell was defeated at election for the Presidency of the club he founded 55 years earlier and was succeeded by a young Rudi Hochreiter Snr (1926–2006) for one year.
 Club veteran W.J.P.
 "Bill" Wood (1907–1990) then became president until 1970.

 Bervin Purnell died aged 81 and is buried at the Geelong Eastern Cemetery.

+Papers relating to Purnell's time as councillor are held in the Geelong heritage centre archives.